2,658 Team Building Illustrations & Clip Art - iStock

 The Governing Board work closely with the Headteacher to provide the best possible provision for children.
 Recognising the importance of a positive partnership between the home and the school, the governors play an active role within the school and the wider community.

-Here are the members of our governor board:
+Here are the members of our Governor Board:

-Carol Trim (Local Authority Governor)
+Carol Trim (Chair and Local Authority Governor)

 Mark Chatterley (Co-opted Governor)